R300-AI/MTK-genio-demo/docs/ultralytics_tutorial.md

 # Deploy Computer Vision Applications Using Ultralytics YOLO

-## Download and Configure Ultralytics for ArmNN and NeuronRT
+## Configure a Custom Ultralytics for ArmNN and NeuronRT

 ### Step 1: Download and Set Up Ultralytics Source Code
 First, download and set up the Ultralytics source code using the provided script.